 In this case, the long molecule of octadecane has been broken into three smaller pieces.
 One of them is a smaller alkane (octane), but the other two are a bit different.
 Look at the bond between the carbons in ethene, or the rightmost C=C bond in octene.
 They are double C=C bonds, not single C-C bonds.
 Ethene and octene are examples of another series of hydrocarbons, called the alkenes.

 Alkenes are another series of hydrocarbon molecules, like alkanes.
-The difference is that alkenes have a double C=C bond somewhere in the structure; in alkanes, all the bonds are single C-C bonds.
-This means that their general formula is CnH2n.
-The names follow the same pattern as for alkanes;
+The difference is that alkenes have a double C=C bond somewhere in the structure - in alkanes, all the bonds are single C-C bonds.
+This means that the general formula of alkenes is CnH2n.
+The names follow the same pattern as for alkanes:

-We can test whether a chemical is an alkane or an alkene by adding the chemical to bromine water, which is orange.
+We can test whether a chemical is an alkane or an alkene by adding it to bromine water, which is orange.
 Alkenes will turn the water colourless, but alkanes will do nothing, so the water stays orange.

-Alkenes are useful, because they are the raw material for many plastics.
-We can break open one of the two bonds in the double bond, and that allows us to join alkene molecules together to make materials called polymers; there is another activity to help you learn about these.
+Alkenes are useful because they are the raw material for many plastics.
+We can break open one of the two bonds in the double bond, and that allows us to join alkene molecules together to make materials called polymers.
+There is an activity on polymers to help you to learn about these.

-Cracking happens when we heat long alkane molecules into a vapor, and pass the vapor over a catalyst, or mix it with steam.
+So, to summarise, cracking happens when we heat long alkane molecules into a vapour, and pass the vapour over a catalyst, or mix it with steam.
 This breaks long alkane molecules (which aren't very useful) into smaller molecules.
 Some of these are useful small alkanes, and others are alkenes, which can be used to make plastics.